Top of page

 Adapting to Changing River Conditions

 The Vaal shifts fast—reaches can swing from silky glides to pushy seams within an hour.
-Treat it like a live puzzle: keep flies in the eating lane by adjusting bead weight and leader length as water type changes.
+Keep flies in the eating lane by adjusting bead weight and leader length as water type changes.

-If you’re not touching bottom 1–3 times per drift (in nymph water), go heavier or lengthen tippet.
-Once you’re in the right lane, then refine size/profile/colour.
+If you’re not touching bottom 1–3 times per drift (nymph water), go heavier or lengthen tippet.
+Once you’re in the lane, refine size/profile/colour.

-In early mornings and late afternoons, target shallow seams and glides.
-Working the same water type reduces re-rigging and keeps flies fishing longer.
+In early/late light, target shallow seams and glides.
+Working one water type reduces re-rigging and keeps flies fishing longer.

 Water Type → Bead → Example Rig